TauqeerAhmad5201/chef/README.md

 Connection can't be established.

-Language used to script : Ruby
+Language used to script : Ruby for writing configuration